 - tricky to begin (how will you find target companies, the right decision makers and contact data?
 What software will you use to automate outreach?
 What KPIs should you focus on?)

-Verdict: Recognizable brand and a precise Unique Value Proposition are good boosts for this tactic.
-That’s because the tricky part of it is enclosing huge value in the smallest number of simple words possible (tough to sell complicated solutions using this tactic).
+Verdict: Recognisable brand and a precise Unique Value Proposition are good boosts for this tactic.
+That’s because the tricky part of it is enclosing huge value in the smallest number of simple words as possible (tough to sell complicated solutions using this tactic).
 Many say cold-calling is dead – it’s still very effective under the right circumstances.
 It’s hard to scale though, so I’d say it’s best for companies that don’t aim for fast growth.
 Email and social media are better if you plan on scaling and penetrating different markets.
 Out of all the tactics here, this one requires the most sales know-how and experience.

 I’ll shamelessly plug my solution here – RightHello supports B2B tech companies in effective cold email lead generation.
-Our platform has 4,5 mln companies to pick from and easy segmentation to find your ideal customers.
-We write cold email campaigns that convert, and assist you throughout the lead generation process to make sure you start getting only qualified leads, straight into your inbox – request a demo and we’ll contact you.
+Our platform has 4,5 mln companies to pick from and easy segmentation to find your ideal leads.
+We write cold email campaigns that convert and assist you throughout the lead generation process to make sure you start getting only qualified leads, straight into your inbox – request a demo and we’ll contact you.